SoftwareAG/c8y-docs/content/concepts/tenant-hierarchy-bundle/tenant-levels.md

 ### <a name="management-tenant"></a> Management tenant

-The management tenant builds the highest level of the Cumulocity IoT tenant hierarchy.
+The Management tenant builds the highest level of the Cumulocity IoT tenant hierarchy.

-Every Cumulocity IoT deployment is delivered with a management tenant.
-The management tenant is used to administrate all tenants within the same deployment.
+Every Cumulocity IoT deployment is delivered with a Management tenant.
+The Management tenant is used to administer all tenants within the same deployment.

-You will only have access to the management tenant, when you setup your own Cumulocity IoT instance either as a dedicated/hosted cloud deployment, an on-premise deployment, or the Cumulocity IoT Edge offering.
+You will only have access to the Management tenant, when you setup your own Cumulocity IoT instance either as a dedicated/hosted cloud deployment, an on-premise deployment, or the Cumulocity IoT Edge offering.

 >**Info:** Management tenants correspond to the Enterprise Package of the Cumulocity IoT offering.
 This package is best suited for highly critical or complex IoT applications, possibly involving several rebranded solutions for resell.
 This package gives buyers fully-dedicated resources, either in a dedicated cloud environment or installed on-premises, making the deployment options highly flexible and completely within the organization’s control.
 >